gatechain/gatechain-docs/en/gatechain-cli.md

 Description：

 * Must use a newly generated account as base account and  Retrieval Account,to send a Create Vault Account transaction.
-* If a normal transaction is sent to this account first, this account becomes a normal account and it can not be used to send Vault Account creation transaction.
+* If a normal transaction is sent to this account first, this account becomes a standard account and it can not be used to send Vault Account creation transaction.
 * Clearing height must be greater than (current height+ delay height)